sandra-calvo/Blockchain101-Feb2019/Lab 1 - Deploy your first contract.md

 Instantiating a contract can take several minutes as a new docker container is built to contain the contract.
 When it is complete you will see an information message.

-# Part 3: Test the smart contract
+## Part 3: Test the smart contract

 At this point the contract is now ready to be called.
 The instantiate transaction has already been run when the contract was instantiated by the framework.
 This transaction simply prints out the word “instantiate” to the console.

+Click on Test the smart contract.

+IMAGE

+Then select the local_fabric and choose the smart contract to test, in this case the first-contract@0.0.1.
+Select Javasctipt as the programming language.

+This will generate a test file.

+IMAGE

+In the left side menu you will see the instantiated contract first-contract@0.0.1, and you will see the three transactions that were defined in the contract are now available.

+IMAGE

 Because the contract is running inside a docker container, we need to look at the docker logs to see the output.
 To see the docker logs we need to get the name of the docker container that is running the contract.

 To do this we could list all the running containers with “docker ps” and look for the right one.